drfleming0227/Redfish-Tools/README.md

    </li>
 </ol>

-For the Redfish doc generator only, complete these additional steps:
+For the **Redfish doc generator only**, complete these additional steps:

 <ol>
    <li>